mohammedmagdyismael/mohammedmagdyismael/README.md

 ## 🔭 I’m currently working on ...

-currently i'm a frontend developing engineer (Vezeeta.com)
+Currently i'm a Frontend Engineer @Vezeeta.com

 ## 📫 Good to see you here: ...